Inuit Mental Health Training

-Inuit Elders, activists and advocates have long been calling for Inuit-specific mental health training programs to be developed and made available to Inuit across Inuit Nunangat.
+Inuit Elders, activists and advocates have long called for Inuit-specific mental health training programs to be developed and made available to Inuit across Inuit Nunangat (the Inuit homelands).
 Decolonized mental health programming to address the mental health crisis within these communities is a need that has largely gone unaddressed for decades.

 Our work in Inuit communities began with a series of conversations with Inuit wisdom-keeper, activist, and Officer of the Order of Canada (OC), Aaju Peter.
 After participating in a Mandala Institute training, Aaju recognized the resonance between the content of our Holistic Mental Health teachings and the teachings and philosophies of traditional Inuit culture.

-From here we began a series of ongoing collaborations with Inuit leaders in mental health and healing with the aim of benefiting Inuit in Inuit Nunangat (the Inuit homelands) as well as in Southern Canada.
+From here we began a series of ongoing collaborations with Inuit leaders in mental health and healing with the aim of benefiting Inuit in Inuit Nunangat as well as in Southern Canada.

-Along with Aaju, we count among our advisers and collaborators the Juno Award winning performer, OC, and founder of the Arctic Rose Foundation, Susan Aglukark , the Deputy Premier of the Territory of Nunavut Pamela Gross, and Bryan Winters, Senior Manager of Partnerships and Special Projects at Small Economy Works and candidate for Ordinary Member of the Nunatsiavut Assembly.
+Along with Aaju, we count among our advisers and collaborators: the Juno Award winning performer, Officer of the Order of Canada, and founder of the Arctic Rose Foundation, Susan Aglukark; the Deputy Premier of the Territory of Nunavut Pamela Gross; Founder of the Inuit Tattoo Revitalization Project Hovak Johnston; and Bryan Winters, Ordinary Member and Speaker of the Nunatsiavut Assembly.